 - Include "cluster hire" in the title of the recruitment in AP Recruit to alert the Vice Provost for Academic Personnel. - Our faculty growth is increasing demand for certain types of space and shared equipment/facilities, some of which are already impacted.
 It is important for the committee to consider potential issues like these as your search progresses.
-Please elicit space/shared equipment/start-up requirements from all candidates who remain viable after the campus visit, and share this information with the relevant Deans along with your hiring recommendations at the conclusion of the search. - Given UCR's commitment to faculty diversity, the committee is encouraged to become familiar with UCOP's Guidelines for Addressing Race and Gender Equity in Academic Programs in Compliance with Proposition 209 (link)
+Please elicit space/shared equipment/start-up requirements from all candidates who remain viable after the campus visit, and share this information with the relevant Deans along with your hiring recommendations at the conclusion of the search.

-For more information or questions, visit the Cluster Hiring website: https://provost.ucr.edu/cluster-hiring/activesearches.html or contact the Associate Provost: https://provost.ucr.edu/cluster-hiring/activesearches.html or contact the Associate Provost.
+For more information or questions, visit the Cluster Hiring website: https://provost.ucr.edu/cluster-hiring/activesearches.html or contact the Associate Provost: associateprovost@ucr.edu.
+Guidelines are available via the office of the Associate Provost.